sef-global/scholarx-backend/README.md

 ## Prerequisites

-Before you can start using this project, make sure you have the following installed on your machine:
+Before you can start using this project, make sure you have the following installed on your local machine:

 - Node.js (version 18 or later)
 - npm (version 9 or later)
+- PostgreSQL (version 15 or later)

 ## Getting Started